piclas-framework/piclas/doc/userguide/030_features_models.md

 The current implementation supports:

 - 2 different methods: Cubic and Ellipsoidal Statistical (ES)
-- Single species, monoatomic and polyatomic gases
+- Single species, monatomic and polyatomic gases
 - Thermal non-equilibrium with rotational and vibrational excitation (continuous or quantized treatment)
 - 2D/Axisymmetric simulations
 - Variable time step (adaption of the distribution according to the maximal relaxation factor and linear scaling)